picocms/Pico/README.md

 3. Pico's Core: The supreme discipline is to work on Pico's Core.
 Your contribution should help *every* Pico user to have a better experience with Pico.
 If this is the case, fork Pico from https://github.com/picocms/Pico and open a [pull request][PullRequests].
 We look forward to your contribution!

+By contributing to Pico, you accept and agree to the *Developer Certificate of Origin* for your present and future contributions submitted to Pico.
+Please refer to the ["Developer Certificate of Origin" section in our `CONTRIBUTING.md`][ContributionGuidelinesDCO].

 [Packagist.org]: http://packagist.org/packages/picocms/pico
 [LatestRelease]: https://github.com/picocms/Pico/releases/latest
 [composer]: https://getcomposer.org/